huggingface/search-and-learn/recipes/README.md

     --filter_strings seed-0
 ```

-## Extacting the MATH-500 accuracy numbers
+## Extracting the MATH-500 accuracy numbers

 To get the final numbers for the evalations, we use a [fork](https://github.com/huggingface/Qwen2.5-Math) of the [Qwen2.5-Math evaluation repo](https://github.com/QwenLM/Qwen2.5-Math).
 Please follow the installation and usage instructions in our fork to obtain accuracies on MATH-500.